rwagner3/homelab/dns/README.md

-# HA Pihole with Unbound as resolver
+# HA Pihole with Unbound as Nonforwarding Recursive DNS Resolver

 ## Update root.hints file in Unbound